How to Invert a Picture? in 3 Easy Steps

 - Turn off the invert setting when done

 ⚠️ Note: This method inverts your entire screen, not just the image.
-It also doesn't create a true color-inverted file - it only changes how the screen displays content.
+It also does not create a true color-inverted file.
+It only changes how the screen displays content.
 For a real inverted image file, use Method 1.

 Method 3: Use iPhone Shortcuts App